SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 ## Declaring functions

 In Javascript language we can **define** function everywhere, using the same way we define variables everywhere.
-Declaring represents the **register of function** inside a program, to be recognized in it.
+Declaring represents the **register of a function** inside a program, to be recognized in it.

 Javascript isn't **strongly typed** language.
 That's why when we **declare a function** it doesn't have a type(string, number, array, etc.), which other programming language methods have.